-Follow A or B depending on the hardware system you are using.1 date 1-1-88 ↔
+Follow A or B depending on the hardware system you are using.

 A. Two floppy disk drives (IBM PC, Compaq):

 Insert your DOS diskette in drive A (the left-hand drive) and turn on the computer and printer.
 Wait until DOS is loaded.
 Type the date and time, if asked.
 You should see a prompt A>.
 This means that drive A is the default drive.
 If you were not prompted for the date as the computer was booting, at the A> prompt type: